leotrs/rsm/docs/source/reference.rst

 For developers
 **************

-All modules inside the :code:`rsm` package.

 .. currentmodule:: rsm

+The :code:`rsm` package contains core modules, implementing each of the steps in the file processing pipeline:

 .. autosummary::
    :toctree: reference
-   :caption: Modules
+   :caption: Core Modules

    nodes
    reader